[3rd Allotted Day]

 I thank the Chair of the Backbench Business Committee for agreeing to the debate and the hon.
 Member for Bromley and Chislehurst (Robert Neill) for introducing it.
 The debate is about the Ministry of Justice’s estimates.
 In practice, that means that it is about how we protect the public; how we turn around the lives of offenders by rehabilitating them so that they can go back into society; how we have a proper through-the-gate system to ensure that people leave prison in a better state than when they went in; and, in particular, how we reduce reoffending by ensuring positive inputs in prison.

 The challenge for the Minister today—I will be particularly interested to hear his contribution—is to explain how he will do all that against the backdrop of the challenges we have faced over the past eight or nine years, and the funding regime over the next three or four years of the current cycle.
 He will know, although it is still important to remind him, that there are some serious funding challenges.
 We have seen a 40% decrease in funding for prisons and probation, which are the areas I will focus on today.
 The annual budget will have fallen from £9.3 billion in current prices in 2010-11 to £5.6 billion by 2019-20, and we are facing potential cuts of £800 million from April 2017 to April 2020.
 The funding challenge is important because, as the hon.
 Member for Bromley and Chislehurst explained, prisoner numbers have not fallen.
-If anything, the seriousness of offences has risen, the age and infirmity of prisoners have risen and the number of prisoners reoffending in under 12 months has risen.
+If anything, the seriousness of offences has increased, the age and infirmity of prisoners have risen and the number of prisoners reoffending in under 12 months has risen.
 The level of violent crime in our prisons today is a serious challenge.

 The Minister’s first challenge today is therefore to explain to the House how he will achieve what I know he believes to be laudable objectives over the next few years, despite the massive reduction in funding to date and in the future.
 He needs to explain how he will manage the challenges resulting from his Government’s decision to outsource some of the services that he wants to improve as part of his back to basics campaign on prison conditions.